I spend 15 minutes in devoted one-on-one time with each of my kids each day. We call it Momma-Gracie or Momma-Allie time. It's special.

 Do this every day, Amy says, and power struggles will decrease, behavior will straighten out, and misbehavior will be easier to redirect.

 And she's right.
 I have absolutely found all three of those things to be true since I started Momma-kiddo time.

 I know it to be true.
 When I spend my time with each of my kids individually, they play together much more freely.
-They share their toys with each other, knowing that they are special and cherished no matter what.
+They share their toys with each other, each one knowing that she is special and cherished no matter what.

 Head over to TommyNelson.com to read the rest of my post.